Have you ever heard the saying people buy from people they like?

 Well, the truth is people buy from people they trust.
 And whether you’re selling a product or an idea, a concept, a solution—trust is essential to any relationship.

-So stay tuned when we uncover seven tips to establish credibility and trust—Next on Moxie Talk.
+So stay tuned when we uncover seven tips on how to establish credibility—next on Moxie Talk.

 Hey everyone, I’m Fia Fasbinder.
 Welcome to Moxie Talk where we help you find your voice, share your message, and lead with confidence.

-Today we’re talking about ways to establish trust and credibility with an audience.
+Today we’re talking about ways to establish credibility in a speech with an audience.

 Now I want to start with one of my favorite studies and if you’ve watched several of my youtube videos, you know I love this study and this study is called the Mehrabian study and it was done out of Stanford University.